How To & FAQ

 FAQ: How do I renew my library card?

-A: A library card needs to be renewed every 2 years.
-When your card expires, bring an ID or proof of residency to the circulation desk.
+A: Library cards automatically renew as long as they are used.
+If they are unused for more than 2 years, your card will expire.
+If that happens, bring an ID or proof of residency or employment in Allegheny County to the circulation desk.
 Staff will update and verify your information in our system and, if required, issue you a new library card.
+Replacement cards are $2.

 FAQ: What if I don’t live in Allegheny County?